Our YEP! Team

 Stephanie Kirklin, – Kehillah’s Online Learning Center (OLC) Director

 Since 2015 I have worked as YEP!’s Online Learning Center (OLC) Director.
 I have a strong passion for using online tools and resources to enhance learning and engagement in the classroom and out of the classroom.
-I set up, manage, post, and reply to students on Edmodo, our chosen learning platform for this year’s Jewish content.
+I set up, manage, post, and reply to students through Google Classroom, our chosen learning platform.

-In addition to working for YEP!, I am also the new parent of a wonderful baby girl.
+In addition to working for YEP!, I am also a parent of a wonderful little girl.
 She takes up a lot of my time during the day that I otherwise devote to my Doctoral classes in educational leadership.
 I love Jewish education and I look forward to continuing to grow the OLC content and connections for YEP!

 Vicki Bates – B’nai Mitzvah Tutor